abhishek-kumar-code/Redfish_Public/Specification.md

 operation to privilege mappings than the entity mappings and the entity level mappings have to be overridden.
 The methodology for specifying entity level operation to privilege mappings and related overrides are defined in the PrivilegeRegistry schema.

-The SPMF Redfish Privilege Mapping Registry Should be used by Redfish Service implementations as a base privilege requirements mapping in order to promote interoperability for Redfish clients.
+If a Redfish service provides a Privilege Registry document, the service shall use the SPMF Redfish Privilege Mapping Registry definition as a base operation to privilege mapping definition for operations that the service supports in order to promote interoperability for Redfish clients.

 ##### OperationMap Syntax